Scots Pine: Meaning and use

 Scots pine ( Pinus sylvestris), from the Pinaceae family, has several names such as "Baltic pine," "European red pine," or "Scotch pine."
 This pine is found across all of Europe and through eastern Siberia, up through the mountains of the Middle East.
 It is found at altitudes of up to 1600m.
 It is a very useful tree, especially for medicine.

-Why does EcoTree plant Scots pines?
+Why does EcoTree plant Scots Pine?

-The Scots pine can withstand periods of drought, making it our ally during a period of global warming.
+The Scots Pine can withstand periods of drought, making it our ally during a period of global warming.
 It can also resist cold temperatures, a reason why it's often found in northern Siberia where it can face up to -50ºC.
 Not a fussy tree, it likes mountains and sandy soil, but can adapt to poor soil.

-The Scots pine is often found nearby oaks and its wood is very often used for joinery and carpentry.
+The Scots Pine is often found nearby Oaks and its wood is very often used for joinery and carpentry.

 Scots Pine - Overview